 The winter is the season for cross country running and racing.
 Besides being fun, exciting and challenging, cross country running also provides excellent threshold training and will prove to be beneficial for anyone targeting a spring 10k, half marathon or marathon.

 The stabilising muscles and tendons around the ankles and knees work harder in response to the uneven surfaces underfoot.
 Stride length and cadence will also vary.
 Running uphill and navigating twists and turns will encourage a shorter and quicker stride pattern.
 Whilst running downhill requires a longer stride length and a more active use of the arms for counterbalance.
 In summary each cross country run will provide a strength endurance work out; a real bonus for inclusion in any training plan.
 For anyone new to cross country it is advisable to get a pair of trail or cross country shoes.
 These are readily available in most good running and sports retailers.

-When running and racing in the winter pace should not be impacted whilst the air temperature remains above 0°C. At the temperature reaches or falls a little below 0°C typically one can expect a small increase in pace per mile of about 1-2%.
+When running and racing in the winter pace should not be impacted whilst the air temperature remains above 0°C. At the temperature reaches or falls a little below 0°C typically one can expect a their typical pace to decrease by a small percentage.
 Only when the temperature falls well below this the impact on performance becomes more noticeable at which point it may be uncomfortable to run.
 This is when the muscles do not contract at the same intensity.